clio/example-third-party-application/docs/docker_setup.md

 Now that you have Docker installed you can build the image: `docker compose build`.

-Then create the database: `docker compose run sb_app rake db:create`.

 And boot the app: `docker compose up`.

 The example third-party application should now be running at http://localhost:3013/.